 M.S. in Communication Sciences and Disorders: University of New Hampshire

-Sarah is a clinical fellow in speech-language-pathology with extensive experience working in public schools with elementary-age students, private clinics with both children and adults of all ages, and camps serving students with communication and learning challenges.
+Sarah is a speech-language-pathologist with extensive experience working in public schools with elementary-age students, private clinics with both children and adults of all ages, and camps serving students with communication and learning challenges.
 She also served on the research staff in the University of New Hampshire’s Communication Sciences and Disorders Research Lab.

 “I’m grateful to be a part of a process that gives these students the tools to express their own ideas and passions without feeling overwhelmed by the complex language demands of reading and writing.
 Offering support and strategies to navigate these demands helps to eliminate the “hard stuff” so that students can focus on what they’re learning and feel confident about sharing what they know.”